 6.6 - 8.0% ABV, copper or lighter in color.
 Beers should be clear though hop haze is acceptable.
-Aroma/flavor profiles from African, American, European, and Oceanic origin hops are acceptable.
+Aroma/flavor profiles from African, American, European, and Oceanic origin hops are acceptable, though English IPAs should be entered in Category 12.
 Hazy or juicy versions should be entered in Hazy or Juicy IPA.
 English IPAs should be entered in English Ales.